curtpw/cri/index.md

 ## [](#mobile-app)**Mobile App with MLP Neural Network**
 ![](https://curtpw.github.io/cri/images/neurophone.jpg)

 You will create a mobile app using the Evothings prototyping tool for Apache Cordova.
 Cordova is a "hybrid" JavaScript development platform for building Android and iOS apps.
 This means that instead of writing Java for Android and Objective C for iOS you write a single body of code in JavaScript which Cordova converts into Java and Objective C. Evothings will allow you to run your Cordova code in the Evothings prototyping app.
-This means you can run simple JavaScript on you laptop as a mobile app on your phone with native access to hardware!!
+This means you can run simple JavaScript on your laptop as a mobile app on your phone with native access to hardware!!
 You will need to connect to one of our wearable devices using Bluetooth and then pull data from the device using a GATT Notification Characteristic.
 You can use the Evothings console tool to monitor your app code the same way you would use the Chrome Dev Tools console during web development.
-Once you have your data its time to push it into a neural network.
+Once you have your data it's time to push it into a neural network.
 Synaptic a very easy to use framework for implementing MLP (Multi Layer Perceptron) neural nets in JavaScript.
 It is fairly simple compared to common data science tools but this very simplicity makes it perfect for real time data using minimal computational resources (like a phone).
 Substantial training can be accomplished in seconds.
 _NOTE: There should be iOS equivalents of all the Android apps I've linked_

 1. Install Evothings Workbench on your laptop